 So far we have been dealing with the main page of our application, showing the list of drawings.
 In this exercise we are going to implement the functionality for the drawing detail page.
 This page opens when a user clicks on a particular drawing.
 We are going to use web socket to transmit the list of existing shapes of a particular drawing to the client and then continue using the open web socket connection to broadcast and receive any changes this user and other users make to the drawing.
 This will enable collaborative editing of the drawing by multiple users in real time.

-To implement the web socket functionality on the server side, we are going to use an early version of the new Java API for WebSocket that is bundled in nightly builds of GlassFish 4.0 and is coming as part of Java EE 7.
+To implement the web socket functionality on the server side, we are going to use the new Java API for WebSocket that is bundled in nightly builds of GlassFish 4.0 and is coming as part of Java EE 7.

 The JavaScript front-end is trying to establish a web socket connection at the following URI: